 Shutting off the lights when you exit a room and taking quicker showers can help you cut a bit off your utility bills each month.
-But if you want to see major impacts in the efficiency of your home, you’ll need to go beyond lifestyle changes and think about modern upgrades to your fixtures and appliances.
+But if you want to see serious improvements in the efficiency of your home, you’ll need to go beyond lifestyle changes and consider modern upgrades to your fixtures and appliances.

-Not sure what to do first?
-The HVAC and plumbing professionals at Service Experts Heating & Air Conditioning are here to help with some recommendations on energy-efficient upgrades to make around your home.
+Not sure where to start?
+The HVAC and plumbing professionals at Service Experts Heating & Air Conditioning are here to help with some suggestions on energy-efficient upgrades to make around your home.
 Here’s how to make your home work for you.

 Switch to a Tankless Water Heater